prb28/vscode-amiga-assembly/README.md

 **For an easy startup try the** [Example workspace Bundle](https://github.com/prb28/vscode-amiga-wks-example/releases).

-## New in 0.13.0
+## New in 0.14.0
-- Display used/free registers in selected code block
-- Hierarchical Outline
+- Enhanced Debugger with Copper debugging

 ### Other features
 ### Run and Debug with FS-UAE